Microscosmic Orbit, Abdominal Breathing and

 Tucking and Untucking

 If we take the double action just at the root chakra, or CV-1, we have the dynamic tuck/untuck action that activates and integrates the pelvic floor with legs and core.
 Try in simple sitting poses at first.
 Then tadasana.
 In uttanasana, try this: In going from tadasana into uttanasana, the primary action is untucking the sitting bones as the pelvis flexes/rotates around the femur heads.
 At the same time let the tucking action be taken at the coccyx to complete the double action.
 The reverse happens when going from uttanasana back to tadasana.
-Here the primary action is tucking the sitting bones down, ccpt_12_16extending the pelvis around the femurs.
+Here the primary action is tucking the sitting bones down, extending the pelvis around the femurs.
 Subtly let the tail bone untuck to complete the double action.
 Next feel the double action all the way through the crown as well.

 So, to reiterate, all backbends fundamentally require strong pelvic extension over the femurs, or strong tucking.
 Counterbalance by subtly untucking the coccyx.
 Now, as a beginner, your sitting bones and coccxy may be stuck together and the double action is difficult.
 Whatever action releases the spine for you in the moment is the correct one.
 Tucking the coccyx may feel opening.
 For beginners in forward bends, tight groins and hamstrings limit the ability to untuck the sitting bones.
 Be careful not to contract the spine trying to untuck.
 All forward bends require strong untucking of the sitting bones to deepen the flexion, but this has to come from a release of the front spine/psoas.
 Work with the image/energy of the circles to keep from collapsing or overworking.